xui/xero/README.md

 ### The Spec

-Refer to this document as "Zero the spec".
+Refer to this document as "Zero (the spec)" or simply, The Zero Spec.

 ### Colloquial Reference

-Specific implementations will name inevitably themselves however they please however they can be colloquially referenced native file extension.
+Specific implementations will inevitably name themselves as they please however they can be colloquially referenced by their native file extension.
 For example: this doc's fictional language AnyScript could be referred to as `Zero.any`.

 ### Flavors